MicrosoftEdge/WebView2Feedback/specs/UnhandledKeyPressed.md

                         // Check if the key is one we want to handle. if (key == 'Z')
                         {
+                            // Raised when not focused in an edit control, or
+                            // there is nothing to undo in an edit control.
                             MessageBox(
                                 nullptr,
                                 L"Key combination Ctrl + Z unhandled by browser is "